Microinverters and AC Solar Panels: The Future of Solar Power?

 Monitoring and fault-finding

-Almost all inverters have some level of monitoring and fault finding however, it can only see the combined output from every solar panel in the series string.
-A micro inverter, however, can monitor each solar panel individually, allowing you to identify exactly what’s happening more quickly and easily.
+All modern inverters have some level of monitoring and fault finding.
+But string inverters can only see the combined output from every solar panel in the series string, while microinverters can monitor each solar panel individually, allowing you to identify exactly what’s happening more quickly and easily.

 Factory fitted

 Assembling and connecting components in a factory environment is inevitably a more controlled environment and can potentially save time and money.
-Some solar panel manufacturers now factory assemble micro inverters to produce AC Panels.
+Some solar panel manufacturers now factory assemble microinverters and solar panels to produce AC Panels.

 Redundancy

 If your series string inverter develops a fault, your entire solar array stops producing power until it is fixed.
-If a microinverter develops a fault, the remaining units can continue to operate, so you should have a more reliable system.
+If a microinverter develops a fault, the remaining units can continue to operate, so you should have a more reliable system in terms of energy production.
+On the other hand, because there are multiple microinverters, it raises the odds something will go wrong with at least one of them.

 Modularity